ibaris/gscpy/README.md

 * **Ismail Baris** - *Initial work* - (i.baris@outlook.de)
 * **Nils v.
 Norsinski**

+# Further Information
+This project was developed as part of a Grass GIS Module which is part of the master's degree Geoinformatics at Friedrich-Schiller-Universität Jena.

 # Acknowledgments
 *  <a href="https://github.com/johntruckenbrodt">John Truckenbrodt </a>

 ---